Analysis and Optimization of Graph Decompositions by Lifted Multicuts

 \end{lemma}

-A second reason why multicuts are useful in the study of decompositions is that, for every graph $G = (V,E)$ and every decomposition $\Pi$ of $G$, the characteristic function of the multicut induced by $\Pi$ is a 01-encoding of $\Pi$ of fixed length $|E|$.
+Another reason why multicuts are useful in the study of decompositions is that, for any graph $G = (V,E)$ and any decomposition $\Pi$ of $G$, the characteristic function of the multicut induced by $\Pi$ is a 01-encoding of $\Pi$ of fixed length $|E|$.